verovec/Spring-jwt-authentication/README.md

 ### DESCRIPTION :

-This project show you how to setup registration and authentication with JWT in spring-boot
+This project shows how to setup registration and authentication with JWT in spring-boot

 ### HOW TO :